 I would suggest downloading this program also.
 It examines your system and tells you exactly what is bottlenecking your build and what does not.

 Update 2021: I don’t suggest that program anymore.

 - Contact Oculus Support (and probably ask for replacement)

 That is also an annoying solution, but if all the solutions above haven’t helped you, there’s a big chance that the Rift itself is messed up from the beginning, or something bad happened along the way that you cannot fix.

-The only negative part to this solution is that it takes weeks to fix.
+The only negative part of this solution is that it may take weeks to fix.